picharras/raspigopro/README.md

 - Git.
 [Instructions](http://git-scm.com/)

 ##Instructions
-Connect one wire of switch to 5v and other to 17 like image
+Connect switch to 5v and GPIO 17 as shown in the diagram below:
 ![Circuit](https://dl.dropboxusercontent.com/u/978896/raspberrypi-switch.png)

 Log in to your Raspberry Pi through ssh